gianlucacini/gianlucacini.com/content/posts/how-to-block-websites-on-windows.md

 ```

 ### What does this mean?
-it means that you can use this little snippet of code to create your own productivity app, your own parental control app, your own internet blocker app and that you can use it on your account with full admin privileges.
+it means you can use this little snippet of code to create your own productivity app, your own parental control app, your own internet blocker app and that it will work even on an account with full admin privileges.

-Also please feel free to use my code from two of my 2021 projects.
+Please feel free to use my code from two of my 2021 projects.

 ### Unplug
 Unplug is an internet blocker that uses your own firewall to block the internet.